Accelerated College Degrees – How to Shorten the Time to College Graduation

 For some easy courses, you could just take CLEP or DSST exams and study by reading books or online materials.
 For other tougher subjects, you could study in a live classroom and ask the professor and other students for help with your questions and other challenges.

 For the best accelerated college degrees, writing CLEP or DSST exams are among the best of options.
 You can earn anywhere between 3 to 6 credits per exam, the cost is minimal and the exam score report would reach you in a few weeks time.

-Note that a portfolio or prior learning assessment or evaluation typically takes several months to reflect in your college transcript.
-This assessment is used for evaluating work experience or other non-accredited courses or learning.
+A portfolio assessment or prior learning evaluation can be used to earn college credits for work experience or non-accredited learning, but it typically takes several months to reflect in your college transcript.
 But if you have a lot of learning from non-accredited sources, a portfolio assessment may still be a worthwhile option.